 I am Lewis Richmond, Buddhist author and teacher and author of three published books and the recently published AGING AS A SPIRITUAL PRACTICE: A CONTEMPLATIVE GUIDE TO GROWING OLDER AND WISER (Gotham Books, a division of Penguin USA, January 2012).

 NEWS FLASH: THE MELANTHIUM BAND HAS LAUNCHED!
 This new jazz-inflected contemporary classical ensemble (Violin, Trumpet, Piano, String Bass) is now performing and looking for bookings.
-Its new Melanthium website will be live shortly (try the link to see!). ”Fabulous music!” said one listener. ”Colorful and intriguing music!” said another.
+Its new Melanthium website is now live. ”Fabulous music!” said one listener. ”Colorful and intriguing music!” said another.
 The band is playing mostly my compositions, with some American composer additions such as Scott Joplin.
 You can listen to our 9 minute live concert sampler Youtube link now.
 Check it out and stay tuned for more Melanthium information.
 It is the newest thing happening!

 July 13, 2014: Update regarding Aging workshops.
 I have now shifted the locus of my teaching on Aging as a Spiritual Practice to online classes.
 I will be giving a series of three classes on my Aging book, beginning in October, 2014, each four weeks long. these will be hosted by a new spiritual online magazine Contemplative Journal.
 More information about these classes will be posted here as it becomes available.